xot/ElectraOne/README-ADDING-PRESETS.md

 ```
 at the start of the ```<devicename>.lua``` file.
 This includes some common LUA functions used by the remote script and the preset.

+Note that you need to keep a copy of the ccmap, preset and LUA file in the `./preloaded` folder of the remote script.

 ## Advanced configuration

 The behaviour of the remote script can be changed by editing ```config.py```: